fkarg/fkarg.github.io/_posts/2020-02-01-book-the-no-asshole-rule.md

 Review of the book claiming to have answers to some of our everyday struggles.

-I did not read the book in english.
+I did not read the book in English.
 This is because I came across this book in a bookstore in Basel.
-The english table of contents seems similiar enough, so I'll stay with the chapters.
+The English table of contents seems similar enough, so I'll stay with the chapters.
 If something appears weird, that might be one reason.
 This also prevents me from directly quoting, but let's see.